 SFG and other collaborators have created a new “upside” bioeconomic model that gives the most holistic view to date of the potential benefits to be gained from the ocean if sustainable fishing practices are adopted in small-scale fisheries worldwide.
 Our results indicate that well-managed fisheries could produce significantly larger wild fish harvests, higher annual profits, and more biomass in the water.
-The kinds of management reforms that are needed to improve the productivity and sustainability of global fisheries require large financial inputs, and the promising results of our analysis signal to investors and governments that fisheries reform is a cause worthy of their money and support.
+The kinds of management reforms that are needed to improve the productivity and sustainability of global fisheries require large financial inputs, and the promising results of our analysis signal to investors and governments that fisheries reform is a cause worthy of their support.

 Can aquaculture increase global food security?

 Limited information on the potential benefits of sustainable aquaculture

 Global demand for animal protein is on the rise, and wild fish stocks alone may not be able to provide enough food to feed the world’s growing population.
 Sustainable aquaculture is one proven solution for increasing seafood production, but more research is still needed to assess its potential for addressing global food security issues and investigate the effects it could have on wild fisheries, coastal economies, the marine environment, and seafood markets.